-• a local directory - The name of the package is the name of the directory.
+• a local directory (as a plain path or file: // URL) - The name of the package is the name of the directory.
 The checksum is not present.

-For example, "~/tic-tac-toe/" is directory package source.
+For example, "~/tic-tac-toe/" is a directory package source.

-A package source is inferred to refer to a directory only when it does not have a filearchive suffix, does not match the grammar of a package name, and either starts with starts with file:// or does not start with alphabetic characters followed by ://.
+A package source is inferred to refer to a directory only when it does not have a file-archive suffix, does not match the grammar of a package name, and either starts with starts with file:// or does not start with alphabetic characters followed by://.
 The inferred package name is the directory name.

-a remote URL naming an archive - This type follows the same rules as a local file path, but the archive and checksum files are accessed via HTTP(S).
+• a remote URL naming an archive - This type follows the same rules as a local file path, but the archive and checksum files are accessed via HTTP(S).